 The new study shines a light on the issue of whether a child’s gender affects their parents’ marriage, but ultimately, it leaves just as many unanswered questions as the first study.
 Why are fathers more likely to have custody of a son than a daughter?
 Why do mothers of first-born daughters tend to remain unwed?

 This study, and the questions that it raises, could have a huge impact on family law.
-If you are considering divorce but are concerned about how it could affect your children, contact a compassionate DuPage County family law attorney at Mevorah Law Offices LLC.
+If you are considering divorce but are concerned about how it could affect your children, contact a compassionate DuPage County family law attorney at Mevorah & Giglio Law Offices.
 Get the divorce and child custody answers that you need.

 Our practice is focused on meeting your needs with flexible hours and locations to serve you: